 Additionally, if you are an employee and are unsure of whether you own the work you have created during the course of your working relationship with your employer, contact a member of our Intellectual Property team on the number above.
 Or, to read about whether you own your copyright as an employee, click here.

-Written by Eduardo Cruz, edited by Jackson Litzow (student placement).
+Written by Lawyer edited by Jackson Litzow (student placement).

 Footnotes